 will work fine even if suspend/resume methods are totally

-missing, unlike real S3
+missing, unlike real S3 state.

 Harder cases require additional hardware, such as a serial port and cable for debugging through a serial console, a Firewire port and cable for using dcons(4), and kernel debugging skills.